wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * script 15 shows us how tolocate and show files with certain words on keys in them

 * Script 16 shows us how to list files in a directory which contain a certain line

+* Script 17 shows us how to get specific files and the number of lines